 Frequently Asked Questions

-Yes, just portion out the dough, roll it into balls, space it out in a single layer in an airtight container, and freeze it for up to 2 months.
+Yes, just portion the dough, roll it into balls, space it in a single layer in an airtight container, and freeze it for up to 2 months.
 You can bake them straight out of the freezer, but the bake time will likely increase by 1 or 2 minutes.

 No, brown sugar is not strictly necessary for cookies.
 While brown sugar contributes to the texture and flavor, you can still make delicious cookies using alternative sweeteners like white sugar, honey, or maple syrup.
 This recipe uses granulated white sugar; the cookies are still sweet, chewy, and soft!